distillpub/post--activation-atlas/README.md

 by rank, by magnitude -- this might not be possible due to averaging

 ## Done
-add "settings tray" to bottom of minimap

-turn off scroll wheel
-one-layer initializes with animation.
+quicklinks in multiple layers causes weird async loading issues. (this might be fixed) add "settings tray" to bottom of minimap turn off scroll wheel one-layer initializes with animation.
 Others do too...
 Colab notebooks